intelmakers/genuino_BLE_car/Section1/instructions.md

 If you are very scared, and can't understand how everything has to be connected, fear not!
 Follow this instructions:

-1. First, we connect everything to a common ground.
+1. First, we connect everything to a common ground (Using black wires).
 We connect the negative side of the batteries (black wire) to the middle terminal of the H-bridge.
-Also, we connect the middle terminal to the negative wire of the arduino (black wire)
+Also, we connect the middle terminal to the negative wire of the power jack  (black wire).
+We'll connect the power jack to the arduino

 1. Now, we connect the motors to the side terminals of the H-bridge.